dj1ch/pico-key/README.md

 3. Your config must be edited to allow the script to be run on startup after editing it, using the shell or your computer.

-**Before asking to install, this is merely a blueprint for what I will be working on for the next couple weeks!**
+**Before asking to install, this is merely a blueprint for what I will be working on for the next couple of weeks!**

 ### The shell

-The shell allows you to do a fair share of things with the board, allowing you to make it look like a USB drive by blinking the LED, checking board stats, and the testing of payloads.
+The shell allows you to do a fair share of things with the board, allowing you to make it look like a USB drive by blinking the LED, checking board stats, and testing of payloads.
 I plan on making this a very small "OS" for the Pico to do basic things.

 ### FAQ